chunyicy/socialNetworkWebApp/README.md

 # socialNetworkWebApp

-This project (end term coursework) is created for my Advanced Web Development module.
+This social networking website project (end term coursework) is created for my Advanced Web Development module.

-I’ve created a social networking website that allowed users to create a profile, add friends, create posts, chat with friends etc
+This app allowed users to create a profile, add friends, create posts, chat with friends etc

 <br/>